pygame/pygame/README.txt

 ----------------
 Pygame2 is designed to run in as many environments as possible.
 As such, the only absolutely necessary dependency is a working Python installation.
-Additionally other librarie are needed, if you want to enable certain features of Pygame2.
+Additionally other libraries are needed, if you want to enable certain features of Pygame2.

 * Python 2.4, 2.5, 2.6, 3.0 supported   (http://www.python.org)